 Interlake Iron GE 95-tonner No. 11

 Built by General Electric (S/N 31517) at Erie, Pennsylvania, in May of 1952.
 The locomotive is powered by a Cooper-Bessemer FWL-6T engine that is rated at 600 horsepower.
 The unit was built as the Interlake Iron Corporation (later Interlake Steel Corporation) no. 11, and then later becaming Acme Steel no. 11.
 The locomotive was donated to our museum by Acme Steel and arrived on January 13, 1995.
-This locomotive has gone through an extensive rebuild process and will be ready for service in 2011.
+This locomotive has gone through an extensive rebuild process.
 It has been restored to its Interlake Steel Corporation lettering.

 Hoosier Valley Whitcomb 44-tonner No. 27